 Technology is not neutral, but neither is there an exclusively "Christian" form of technological production and use.
 Instead, Schuurman guides us to see the digital world as part of God’s good creation, fallen yet redeemable according to the law of God.
 Responsibly used, technology can become an integral part of God’s shalom for the earth."

 The book was shortlisted as a finalist for the national 2014 Word Awards (previously the Canadian Christian Writing Awards) in the category of books on faith and culture.

 About the Author

 Derek C. Schuurman (Ph.D., McMaster University) worked in industry for a number of years after which he made a transition to working in Christian higher education.
-He has taught computer science at Redeemer University College as well as at Dordt College and is currently professor of computer science at Calvin College.
+He has taught computer science at Redeemer University College as well as at Dordt College and is currently professor of computer science at Calvin University.

 Schuurman is a professional engineer (P.Eng.) in the province of Ontario, a Senior Member of the Institute of Electrical and Electronic Engineers (IEEE), and a member of the ACM Special Interest Group on Computer Science Education (SIGCSE).
-He is a board member of the Association of Christians in the Mathematical Sciences (ACMS) and is also a fellow in technology with the St. Georges Centre for Biblical and Public Theology.
+He is a member of the Association of Christians in the Mathematical Sciences (ACMS) and a fellow of the American Scientific Affiliation.
 He is a book review editor for the journal Perspectives in Science and Christian Faith and a monthly columnist with Christian Courier magazine.